 Swipe to view Programs

 The Fairbank Center for Chinese Studies welcomes Harvard University advanced doctoral students to apply for affiliation with the Center during one year of their dissertation research and writing.
 Approximately 10 graduate student associates will be selected each academic year.
 Students may be from any school or department of the university, with research focus on China.
 Selection will be based on quality of research project, the student’s need for on-campus space, and the interests of the Fairbank Center in supporting a diverse community of scholars.

-The GSAs are expected to be present at the Fairbank Center offices regularly to benefit from and contribute to the interdisciplinary research environment.
-GSAs meet together several times each semester to present their dissertation research to each other, gaining constructive feedback from peers.
+The GSAs are expected to be present at the Fairbank Center offices regularly (conditions permitting) to benefit from and contribute to the interdisciplinary research environment.
+GSAs meet together on a biweekly basis each semester to participate in professional development focused sessions as well as to present their dissertation research to each other, gaining constructive feedback from peers.
 Professional development sessions, faculty presentations, or other ideas for meetings can be arranged according to the group's interests and suggestions.

 The Fairbank Center provides: